THE QUANTUM LÄND

 Technology

 Our machines utilize individually controlled Strontium atoms as qubits.
 To this end, we employ laser-cooling to chill our atoms down to temperatures just a millionth of a degree above absolute zero.
 Under these almost ideal conditions, the atoms can be arranged in versatile and scalable qubit arrays using optical tweezers.
-Exciting the atoms to Rydberg states with lasers, allows us to let them interact in a highly controlled way, which is key to perform high-fidelity quanutm computations and simulations.
+Exciting the atoms to Rydberg states with lasers, allows us to let them interact in a highly controlled way, which is key to perform high-fidelity quantum computations and simulations.

 Latest News